 1 large yellow onion, finely chopped

-2 slices dry rubbed, center cut bacon (I used Wellshire Farms brand Black Forest variety) (optional – you can also sub black forest ham)
+2 slices dry rubbed, center cut bacon, cut into bite-sized pieces (I used Wellshire Farms brand Black Forest variety) (optional – you can also sub black forest ham)

 2 tsp. cumin